NASA Curiosity Rover: New Drilling Technique Yields First Martian Rock Sample Since 2016

 Developed by engineers at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California, the novel drilling technique is called Feed Extended Drilling (FED) and was tested for the first time on the Red Planet over the weekend.

-As the Inquisitr previously reported, the drill on the rover’s 7-foot-long (2.1 meters) robotic arm went offline at the end of 2016, after a shortcut in one of its motors rendered the robot unable to extend the two stabilizing posts that keep the drill bit in place.
+As the Inquisitr previously reported, the drill on the rover’s 7-foot-long (2.1 meters) robotic arm went offline at the end of 2016, after a short circuit in one of its motors rendered the robot unable to extend the two stabilizing posts that keep the drill bit in place.
 The mechanical problem put a stop to the rover’s drilling activities, which make up an important part of NASA’s Curiosity mission.

 Our MarsCuriosity rover successfully drilled again on the surface of the Red Planet to take science samples for the first time in over a year, thanks to a clever percussive solution devised by engineers.
 See the results: https://t.co/Lmfi53P8sR pic.twitter.com/i5jkj1eUgL